telerik/xamarin-forms-docs/styling-and-appearance/telerik-xamarin-dark-mode.md

 ## Dark Theme for UWP

-If you want to use Dark Theme in our UWP application you will need to change the `RequestedTheme` property in the `App.xaml` file of the UWP project.
+You can change themes in our application changing the `RequestedTheme` property in the `App.xaml` file of the UWP project.

 Example: